-Pilar Hernández-Wolfe is tenured associate professor and teaches in the Marriage, Couple, and Family Therapy program.
+Pilar Hernández-Wolfe teaches and conducts research in the Marriage, Couple, and Family Therapy program.
 She is a licensed family therapist and a licensed clinical professional counselor, a clinical member and approved supervisor of the American Association for Marriage and Family Therapy, an approved clinical supervisor in the state of Oregon, and a consultant and trainer.
 In addition, she served as board member of the American Family Therapy Academy and is a member of the American Psychological Association.
-Pilar has twenty years of experience working with individuals, couples and families in outpatient clinics and in private practice.
+Pilar has over twenty years of experience working with individuals, couples and families in outpatient clinics and in private practice.
 She has also worked with refugees and survivors of torture in San Diego and displaced populations in Colombia, her native country.
-As a consultant, trainer and presenter, she has collaborated with organizations in the U.S., Colombia (Pontificial Universidad Javeriana, Cali) and México in the areas of clinical supervision, traumatic stress, resilience, organizational diversity and equity, and contextually responsive family therapy.
-She is fully bilingual (English/Spanish).
+As a consultant, trainer and presenter, she has collaborated with organizations in the U.S., Colombia (Pontificial Universidad Javeriana, Cali) and México in the areas of clinical supervision, traumatic stress, resilience, equity and contextually responsive family therapy, the animal human bond and ecoinformed family therapy.
+She is fully bilingual (English/Spanish - written and oral).

 Areas of Expertise

 Traumatic Stress, Resilience, Vicarious Resilience, Decolonization, Clinical Supervision, Domestic Violence, Animal-Human Bond and Counseling, Ecoinformed Family Therapy